Technigo/project-nutrition/README.md

 # Project Nutrition

-This was a pair-programming project, with the aim to build an app which scans barcodes on food packages to retrieve the product name and nutritional information.
+This was a pair-programming project with the aim to build an app which scans barcodes on food packages to retrieve the product name and nutritional information.

 ## The problem